ppaglier/voltalis-homeassistant/README.md

     - **On**: Turns device on in normal mode (if supported)
     - **Comfort/Eco/Frost Protection**: Activates the selected preset mode indefinitely
     - **Temperature**: Uses the current target temperature setting
+      - ⚠️ **Important**: Before using this preset, ensure your heater's physical thermostat is properly configured.
+See the [Temperature Control Configuration](#important-temperature-control-configuration) section above.
     - **Off**: Turns the device off
   - **Update Frequency**: Every 1 minute
 </details>